CathalDolan/GizaBite/README.md

 ### Fontawesome
 Used to add icons throughout the site https://fontawesome.com/

+### Imgur
+Although most iumages are hosted on the site backend itself, for demo purposes, some are hosted on Imgur.com, a free to use image hosting platform. https://imgur.com/

 ## Code
 Owing to lack of knowledge in certain areas, assistance was sought elsewhere to compile certain code: